 Employment aboard the ship is seasonal and spans the period early to mid May and concludes in mid to late October.
 The Cruise Line has operated successfully since 1981 and many crew members have returned season after season.
 10 to 15 year careers are not uncommon and employees have been known to stay as long as 25 years.
 Our business is family-owned, and strong personal relationships and loyalty to the company are important to us.

 St. Lawrence Cruise Lines needs motivated personnel who are looking to enhance their career and life experiences.
-For a full listing of job positions, continue below.
+A full listing of crew roles is below:

 Responsible for dining room service, busing of tables, minimal galley duty, cocktail service, housekeeping services; preparation for meal service, parties and various social functions.

 Job Descriptions - Navigation